-At the end of the reporting period, the Group reviews the carrying amounts of its plant and equipment, right-of-use assets and investments in an associate and a joint venture to determine whether there is any indication that these assets have suffered an impairment loss.
+At the end of the reporting period, the Group reviews the carrying amounts of its plant and equipment and right-ofuse assets to determine whether there is any indication that these assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the relevant asset is estimated in order to determine the extent of the impairment loss, if any.

-The recoverable amount of these assets is estimated individually.
+The recoverable amount of plant and equipment and right-of-use assets are estimated individually.
 When it is not possible to estimate the recoverable amount individually, the Group estimates the recoverable amount of the cash-generating unit to which the asset belongs.